formal-methods-mpi/Taxonomy.jl/docs/src/tutorials/Installing, Updating, Versioning.md

 When you install a package, Julia uses the `Project.toml` to determine which versions of the dependencies are compatible.
 It then generates or updates a `Manifest.toml` with the specific versions that were installed.
 This is crucial for ensuring that your environment is reproducible and that the package will work with the set of dependencies specified in the `Manifest.toml`.

-#### Conclusion
-This tutorial covered how to install the latest version of the Taxonomy.jl package, how to install a specific commit, and how to implement bug fixes by creating a new branch.
-Additionally, we discussed the role of `Manifest.toml` and `Project.toml` in package versioning and dependency management.